 CloudBerry Backup is capable of performing such operation; although, some behind-the-scenes actions need to be taken due to the structure of backup data.
 If done properly, the initial backup will be performed on the fast PC and the slow PC will subsequently pick up the following backups.

-The external storage referred to in this article may be a regular SSD or data transport solution like AWS Snowball.
-Similarly, the fast PC may represent literally another computer with a faster connection or it could be the aforementioned services like AWS Snowball or Azure Import.
+The external storage referred to in this article may be a regular SSD or data transport solution like AWS Snowball Edge.
+Similarly, the fast PC may represent literally another computer with a faster connection or it could be the aforementioned services like AWS Snowball Edge or Azure Import.

 In any case, seeding data involves the following steps: